 The workflow set up by the project manager at the beginning of a project likely depends on a whole suite of tools.
 But what are you using to manage the entire workflow, making sure everything works together?
 Not every team has the same needs, and each expert probably has their own tool preference.

-With a workflow management solution like Unito, you can create deep, two-way relationships between your platforms, so tool silos are replaced by a single collaborative environment.
+With Unito’s workflow management solution, you can create deep, two-way relationships between your platforms, so tool silos are replaced by a single collaborative environment.
 Try Unito free today and see how it transforms your workflow.

 Keep things coordinated

 Project coordinators are the people making sure that everything keeps going according to plan.
 And when things stray, they’re usually finding the solution.
 Where project managers need to keep some distance to maintain an overview of the grand plan, a project coordinator gets in the thick of it.
 But with the right set of tools, they can keep everyone on the same page and make sure everyone’s driving forward.